Organisation

 LWETB Organisation at a Glance

-The authority has responsibility for: 8 post-primary schools, 3 Adult Guidance centres, 12 Further Education and Training centres, Music Generation and Youth Services accommodating community groups in approximately 50 locations throughout Longford and Westmeath.
+The authority has responsibility for: 8 post-primary schools, 1 Community National School, 12 Further Education and Training centres, Music Generation and Youth Services accommodating community groups in approximately 50 locations throughout Longford and Westmeath.

 Our Mission, Vision, Values